By William Bruce

 Your broker will have amortization tables available for debt calculation.
 Business loans without real estate generally run seven to 10 years.
 With real estate, the term of the loan can be up to 20 years.

-It probably should be mentioned that the above calculations do not consider any increases in revenue and cash flow resulting from new ownership.
+It probably should be mentioned that the above calculations do not consider any increases in revenue and earnings resulting from new ownership.
 Historically, a business will experience a revenue increase of between ten and fifteen percent due solely to a change in ownership.
 Nor does this calculation account for any new products and services or other changes that a new owner may plan to introduce.

 Now it’s decision time.
-If the business is of interest to you, and if it returns the amount of cash flow you need (or can be made to do so), and if you can envision yourself successfully running the business, then you may be ready to move on to next logical step.
+If the business is of interest to you, and if it returns the amount of cash flow you need (or can be made to do so), and if you can envision yourself successfully running the business, then you may be ready to move on to the next logical step.

 If you’re ready to pursue this business, my next blog post will outline an important step: The Contingent Offer.